rust-lang/rust/doc/rust.md

 let fptr: extern "C" fn() -> ~[int] = new_vec;
 ~~~~

-Extern functions may be called from Rust code, but
+Extern functions may be called directly from Rust code as Rust uses large,
-caution must be taken with respect to the size of the stack
-segment, just as when calling an extern function normally.
+contiguous stack segments like C.

 ### Type definitions